 I became a Governor in March 2016.
 My daughter was then in reception and I wanted to put something back in to the school where my children attend and provide support during these challenging times and from a personal perspective learn more about the education my children would be receiving.

-Chair of Staffing - John Kirkland
+Governor - John Kirkland

 I became a Governor of the old All Saints Infants and St James Junior Schools when we moved to Chester in 1995 and continued as a Governor at Hoole CE Primary when the new school opened.
 During that time I have held a number of roles, most recently as Chair of Staffing Committee, and I have a concern for the well-being of all the staff at the school.
 I am regularly in school as part of the Church team from All Saints which has the privilege of leading assemblies in Key Stages 1 and 2 on Wednesday mornings.

 I am married to Kate, who is a secondary school teacher, and have four children, the youngest of whom was a pupil at Hoole Primary some years ago.